 The arterial circulation to the eye involves many branches.
 Any one of these branches may have impaired flow that results from an obstruction.
-An embolus can occlude the vessel or lead to thrombus formation.
+An embolus, defined as "a solid, liquid or gaseous mass carried by the blood to a site distant from its origin," can occlude the vessel or lead to thrombus formation (i.e., a blood clot).
 Inflammation of a retinal vessel wall, or vasculitis, may also lead to an occlusion or thrombus formation.
 In general, an obstruction of either an ophthalmic or retinal arteriole requires a careful evaluation for systemic diseases.
-Several recent studies have reported an association between symptomatic RAO and stroke.7-10
+Numerous studies have reported an association between symptomatic retinal artery occlusion (RAO) and stroke.
+4-12